Conformal C2ST: Turning weak classifiers into strong two-sample tests: Experiment Details

 For evaluation, using the trained classifier, we sample $1000 \cdot m$ data points $\{y_i, \theta_i\}$ from $p(\theta \mid y)p(y)$, and another 1,000 samples from $q(\theta \mid y)p(y)$ to compute the rejection rate for C2ST and its conformal variants.

-For classical C2ST and the Conformal Multiple testing variant, we set $k = 1$.
-For the Conformal Uniform test, we vary $k \in \{1, 2, 5, 10, 20, 50, 200\}$.
-We denote this setting as \textbf{Conformal Uniform($k$)}, where $k$ specifies the evaluation sample budget.
+For classical C2ST and the Conformal Multiple testing variant, we set $m = 1$.
+For the Conformal Uniform test, we vary $m \in \{1, 2, 5, 10, 20, 50, 200\}$.
+We denote this setting as Conformal Uniform($m$), where $m$ specifies the evaluation sample budget.

 For SBC and TARP, which require multiple posterior samples per observation $y$, we draw 200 posterior samples $\theta$ for each $y$.
 The overall evaluation budget remains consistent, using 1,000 pairs $(y, \theta)$ from $p(\theta \mid y)p(y)$.
-We denote these methods as \textbf{SBC(200)} and \textbf{TARP(200)} to indicate the number of posterior samples used.
+We denote these methods as SBC(200) and TARP(200) to indicate the number of posterior samples used.
+For DC, we also fix $m=10$ and bootstrap 100 times to make sure it has sufficiently good power.

-To ensure a fair comparison, we report results for C2ST, Conformal Multiple testing, Conformal Uniform(200), SBC(200), and TARP(200) when evaluating the statistical power of our method.